sonicdcer/sf64/README.md

 ```bash
 make init
 ```
-This will create the build folders as well as a new folder with the assembly as well as containing the disassemblies of nearly all the files containing code.
+This will create the build folders, a new folder with the assembly as well as containing the disassembly of nearly all the files containing code.

 this make target will also build the ROM.
 If all goes well, a new ROM called "starfox64.us.z64" should be built and the following text should be printed: